Cmint9/ML_Projects/README.md

 # Machine Learning and algorithm application
 In our daily life, we come across a lot of algorithms for Machine learning.
-In the process of learning, I have explored algorithms such as KNN, K-means, SVM, etc. and integrated them into different projects.
+In the process of learning, I have explored algorithms such as KNN, K-means, SVM, etc., and integrated them into different projects.
 For example, Race with bayes, Breast Cancer Diagnosis from Kaggle, these projects not only help us to understand more about machine learning algorithms, but also help us to learn how to deal with huge databases and how to extract the information we want.

 # Know about the classification of Machine learning: